nomoreseptic/nomoreseptic.github.io/now.md

 I added an initial css-animated logo to the Contact Page.
 It needs work yet.

 I deleted several posts that are not working on the github site.
 I was unable to figure out why they quit working there.
+That did not solve my problem of my post pages working locally but not on github.

 Prior to the above, I was working on (and will continue to improve upon) displaying [SVG images]({{ '/web/2020/02/20/SVG-Animations' }}) along with their animation on this jekyll github-pages site.
 The following is an animated svg image.